arme-project/ARME-website/content/publication/2025_text_xr_trove/index.md

   - Karan Ahuja
   - Hasti Seifi
 author_notes: []
-doi: ""
+doi: "10.1145/3706598.3713382"
-publication: Web publication/site
+publication: "CHI '25: Proceedings of the 2025 CHI Conference on Human Factors in Computing Systems"
-publication_short: Web publication
+publication_short: CHI 2025
-abstract: "TEXT, the Text Entry for XR Trove, is a web publication collecting and organising knowledge about text input methods for extended reality.
-It complements ARME-related XR work by documenting interaction techniques needed for practical use of immersive systems."
+abstract: "This CHI 2025 paper introduces TEXT, the Text Entry for XR Trove: a database of 176 extended-reality text entry techniques.
+The paper analyses trends in technique design, evaluation metrics, and interaction attributes, and presents an interactive online tool for exploring the database."
 draft: false
 featured: false
 tags: []